 The global science communication project, FameLab, returns to Ireland!

-FameLab is an initiative of the Cheltenham Festival in the UK.
-The British Council has licence to deliver the competition in over 30 countries internationally.
-NASA has licence to deliver the competition in the USA.
+FameLab is an initiative of the Cheltenham Science Festival in the UK.
+The British Council has license to deliver the competition in over 30 countries internationally.
+NASA has license to deliver the competition in the USA.
 FameLab International is co-produced by Cheltenham Festivals and the British Council.
-In 2017, FameLab Ireland is funded by the Science Foundation Ireland and is supported by Cpl Resources Plc and Henkel Ireland Limited.
-It is managed by the British Council Ireland in collaboration with Newstalk 106-108fm, NUI Galway, Science Gallery Dublin, University College Cork, the University of Limerick and the following research centres: APC Microbiome Institute, iCRAG, Infant, IPIC, MaREI and the Tyndall National Institute.
+In 2015-2016, FameLab Ireland is delivered in partnership by the British Council Ireland, Newstalk 106-108 FM, NUI Galway, Science Gallery Dublin, Tyndall National Institute and the University of Limerick.
+FameLab Ireland is funded by the Science Foundation Ireland (SFI) and sponsored by CPL Resources plc and Henkel Ireland ltd.